MyyyyYmmmm/CS260-Assignment-3/README.md

 	It will return 3.

 10. Deueue()
-	it will return 3 and will delete it
+	it will return 3 and will delete it.

 11. Deueue()
-	it will return 4 and will delete it
+	it will return 4 and will delete it.

 12. Peek()
 	It will show message can’t peek from empty structure.